 The people of Sikkim are warm, simple and friendly with a nature gaiety.
-In general they are known as Sikkimese.
+In general, they are known as Sikkimese.
 But Sikkim is a state of diverse communities, cultures, religions and customs.
 Sikkim has a good mechanism of living harmony in between people of the states.
 It is a good example of Indian “Unity in Diversity”.
-There are three main communities in Sikkim – Lepchas, Bhutias and Nepaliese.
+There are three main communities in Sikkim – Lepchas, Bhutias and Nepalese.

 And also many people are migrant to Sikkim, from overall India (likely Marwaris, Biharis, Bengalis, South Indians, Punjabis, etc) and Nepal.
 They are mainly settled on the municipal areas of Sikkim, owing to their businesses and Government services.
 The developmental activities in Sikkim like construction of roads, bridges, buildings etc, have informally invited migrant laborers from the plains and Nepal.
 A few thousand Tibetan Refugees are there who settled well in Sikkim.